webchick/aiven-docs/docs/platform/howto/byoc/assign-project-custom-cloud.md

     -   Select **Assign projects** to enable your custom cloud in specific organizational units and/ or projects.
-In the **Assign projects** window, use the available dropdown menus to select desired units and/ or projects as needed.
+In the **Assign projects** window, use the available menus to select desired units and/ or projects as needed.
 Confirm your choice by selecting **Assign projects**.